Install Claude Code on Mac

 Tip: Keep Terminal open for the next steps.

-npm install -g @anthropic-ai/claude-code - Wait for Claude Code to install (2-5 minutes)
+- Wait for Claude Code to install (1-2 minutes)

-- You may see some warnings in yellow or red text - this is usually normal
+- You may see some progress messages - this is normal

-- When installation is complete, verify by typing:
+- When installation is complete, close and reopen Terminal, then verify by typing:

 claude --version - You should see the version number of Claude Code